Skip to main content

 void handle(ChangeStreamContext<Order> ctx) {

-// If this throws, FlowWarden retries up to 3 times
+// If this throws, FlowWarden runs up to 3 attempts (1 initial + 2 retries)

 orderService.process(ctx.getFullDocument(Order.class));